orchestracities/ngsi-timeseries-api/docs/manuals/user/using.md

 subscription has to be created with an `httpCustom` block, as detailed in the *Subscriptions and Custom Notifications* section of the [NGSI spec](http://fiware.github.io/specifications/ngsiv2/stable/).
-This is the way you can instruct QL to use custom attributes of the notification payload to be taken as *time index* indicators.
+This is the way you can instruct QuantumLeap to use custom attributes of the notification payload to be taken as *time index* indicators.

 1. Custom **time index** metadata.
 The most recent custom time index